jjlg90/flavors_from_home/README.md

 ![palette](/media/palette.png)

 The fonts are:
 * Milonga.
 Stylized as the traditional "fileteado porteño", this font is a homage to the silver river culture.
-Thousands of signs with this calygraphic style can be found in the streets of Buenos Aires.
+Thousands of signs with this calligraphic style can be found in the streets of Buenos Aires.
 * Montserrat.
 A more traditional font to improve readability of content.

 <hr>